bcjordan/swift-tip-calculator/README.md

 This is an iOS application written in Swift targeting iPhone 5 and iOS 8.1.

-Time spent: 5 hours spent in total
+Time spent: 1h45m spent in total (~45m for video instruction portion, ~1h for customizations)

 Completed user stories: